|What should I do before my appointment with an ichthyosis specialist?||Why do I need genetic testing?||Why don't I sweat?|

 What if I cannot afford to make a donation to be a member?

-FIRST understands that especially during these economic times, circumstances may prevent you from making a donation.
-If this is the case, contact Donna Wiggins at the FIRST office via email or by calling 215.997.9400 and we can designate you as a member-in-need.
+FIRST understands that circumstances may prevent you from making a donation.
+If this is the case, contact Lisa Breuning at the FIRST office via email or by calling 215.997.9400 and we can designate you as a member-in-need.

 What are FIRST to Know Calls?

 FIRST hosts a series of conference calls designed to provide information about issues relating to ichthyosis and daily living.
-For information about upcoming call, contact Moureen Wenik in the FIRST office via email or by calling 215.997.9400.
+For information about upcoming call, contact Moureen Wenik in the FIRST office via this link or by calling 215.997.9400.

-If you would like to connect with someone who is either affected with the same type of ichthyosis, or who lives in the same part of the country, contact Program Director, Moureen Wenik at the FIRST office via email or by calling 215.997.9400.
+If you would like to connect with someone who is either affected with the same type of ichthyosis, or who lives in the same part of the country, contact Program Director, Moureen Wenik at the FIRST office via this link or by calling 215.997.9400.

 « Back to Previous Page